Please enter your name, email and zip code below to sign up!

 Through The Salvation Army Men's Fellowship program it is hoped that we shall foster the warmth of personal fellowship; the understanding developed by common interest; the relaxation of recreation with one's friends; and the spiritual enrichment of close association in active Christian worship and service.

-The Salvation Army of Kalamazoo Men's Fellowship meets the Third Saturday of each month at 8 a.m. for breakfast and fellowship.
+The Salvation Army of Kalamazoo Men's Fellowship meets the First Saturday of each month at 9 a.m. for breakfast and fellowship.
 Throughout the year special projects will be completed by the Men's Club.
 Recently they remodeled the church nursery.
 To get the location for the next breakfast, you may contact our main office at 344-6119 for more information.

 Those interested in attending should RSVP 24 hours in advance at 269-743-0686.